knative-extensions/eventing-kafka/resources/README.md

-# Knative-Kafka Helm Chart
+# Eventing-kafka Helm Chart

-This helm chart installs the knative-kafka knative eventing implementation.
+This helm chart installs the eventing-kafka knative eventing implementation.
 When installing make sure to provide the appropriate values file for the cluster you are deploying to.

-1. Remove the existing installation `helm delete --purge --tls knative-kafka`
+1. Remove the existing installation `helm delete --purge --tls eventing-kafka`
-2. Install the helm chart `helm install --tls -n knative-kafka ./knative-kafka -f <your value overrides>.yaml`
+2. Install the helm chart `helm install --tls -n eventing-kafka ./eventing-kafka -f <your value overrides>.yaml`

 ## Kafka Providers